 We are guided by the principles of the Treaty of Waitangi: partnership, participation and protection.

-Appointments will take effect from late 2019.
+Appointments will take effect from early 2021.